UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_08.md

 Wikipedia receives the largest amount of donated money?

-From this overview of the data we can see that the most money is donated around Christmas and new years.
+From this overview of the data we can see that the most money is donated around Christmas and New Years’.

-There also seems to be a higher amount donated during the fall than during spring and winter.
+There also seems to be a higher amount donated during the fall then during spring and winter.

 However, we cannot see exactly which values the data points during the